Cryo Cure and Holland Green Science Announce Manufacturing and Global Distribution Partnership

 If a euphoric high is something you want to experience, or something your customers are interested in trying, you need to start with flower with low to no CBN content.
 That’s where Cryo Cure comes into play.

 Not so with Cryo Cure.
 By dialing in the perfect balance of temperature, time, and pressure, moisture content is stabilized at ideal levels to preserve the flower’s properties.
-The result is everything freeze dried flower wishes it could be, and more.
-Keep reading for five ways Cryo Cure stands apart.
+Keep reading for six ways Cryo Cure is everything freeze-dried flower wishes it could be and more.

 1. The THC doesn’t degrade

-Delta-9 Tetrahydrocannabinol, or called THC for short in most cases, is the most well-known compound in cannabis.
+Delta-9 Tetrahydrocannabinol (THC) is the most well-known compound in cannabis.
 Contained in abundance in many cultivars, THC is one of the (many) drivers behind how a certain cultivar makes you feel, including the famous euphoric feeling you get from cannabis.
 But THC doesn’t always stay THC for long: This phytocannabinoid degrades into Cannabinol (CBN) over time.
 CBN is the result of THC’s exposure to oxygen, light, and temperature fluctuations, as well as time.
-This compound can feel heavy and sedative, also called “couch lock.”
+This compound can feel heavy and sedative, a feeling also called “couch lock.”

 2. Preserved trichomes make for a more potent session

-Cannabis makes you feel the way it does is because of the phytocannabinoid and terpene content it contains.
+Cannabis makes you feel the way it does because of its phytocannabinoid and terpene content.
 Most of the plant’s phytocannabinoid and terpene content is stored in its trichomes, which are the tiny, glistening structures that line the outside of the bud.
 To the naked eye, they look like small milky white hairs that make your bud look “frosty.”
 In fact, if THC degrades into CBN, the trichomes turn from that milky white to an amber brown.

 3. The terpene profile is unbeatable

 Cryo Cured flower’s terpene profile is unbeatable for two reasons.
 The first is related to the trichome preservation discussed earlier in this blog.
-More intact trichomes means more terpenes.
-The second is how the Cryo Cure process doesn’t give terpenes a chance to evaporate.
+More intact trichomes mean greater terpene preservation.
+The second is that the Cryo Cure process doesn’t give terpenes a chance to evaporate.
 Because Cryo Cured flower goes from stalk to smoke in as little as 12 hours, that takes days and weeks off the processing time during which most terpenes evaporate.
 Freezing also keeps temperatures low enough that terpenes don’t have the chance to evaporate.

 4. It’s easy to break apart – but not too soft